romth777/deep-reinforcement-learning/p2_continuous-control/Report.md

  * The learning rate recommend changing to 1e-3 but I did not change.
  * To add random noise with epsilon decayed but I did not use it.

-In my case, the network model of DDPG consists of below, same in the Actor and Critic of the Target and Local without the activation function of the output layer;
+In my case, the network model of DDPG consists of below, same in the Target and Local;

+ * Actor
    * 1st layer: Fully-Connected layer(input size=33, output size=600, activation=ReLu)
    * 2nd layer: Fully-Connected layer(input size=600, output size=450, activation=ReLu)
- * 3rd layer: Fully-Connected layer(input size=450, output size=4, activation=tanh in Actor / Linear in Critic)
+   * 3rd layer: Fully-Connected layer(input size=450, output size=4, activation=tanh)

+ * Critic
+   * 1st layer: Fully-Connected layer(input size=33, output size=600, activation=ReLu)
+   * 2nd layer: Fully-Connected layer(input size=600 + 4, output size=450, activation=ReLu)
+     * The input size is concrete of 1st layer output and the bypass input of the agent action.
+   * 3rd layer: Fully-Connected layer(input size=450, output size=1, activation=tanh)

 This environment has 33 dimension input data for each agent and 4 actions to move the arm.

 The other hyperparameters of my learning are below;